pmqtt/cpro/README.md

 ### Automate your C/C++ workflow
-The goal of cpro is to help you focus on the development process. cpro will observe your C/C++ project and adds missing files to the cmake environment automatically.
+The goal of cpro is to help you focus on the development process. cpro will observe your C/C++ project and adds created files to the cmake environment automatically.